-- 1. The hiring manager shall interview the candidate or candidates recommended by the Screening Committee.
-After interviewing the candidate(s), the hiring manager may recommend making an offer of employment.
-Upon such recommendation, the candidate shall be interviewed by the appropriate Vice President and/or the President of the College. - 2.
-If the hiring manager, the Vice President or the President finds none of the candidates recommended by the Screening Committee to be suitable, he/she will communicate the reasons for the unacceptability of the candidate(s) to the Director of Human Resources and the Chair of the Screening Committee, and the search shall be re-opened.

-H. Making the Offer for Bargaining Unit and Academic Administrator Positions

-- 1. If the hiring manager, the appropriate Vice President, and the President decide that a candidate should be made an offer of employment, the Human Resources Department shall consult with the hiring manager to determine what salary and other compensation should be offered.
+- interviewed by the appropriate Vice President and/or the President of the College. - 2.
+If the hiring manager, the Vice President or the President finds none of the candidates recommended by the Screening Committee to be suitable, he/she will consult with the Chair of the Screening Committee and the appropriate program or department chair regarding re-opening the search and/or revising the position expectations and scope of the search, as described in E(2) above. - I. Making the Offer for Bargaining Unit and Academic Administrator Positions - 1.
+If the hiring manager, the appropriate Vice President, and/or the President decide that a candidate should be made an offer of employment, the Human Resources Department shall recommend what salary and other compensation should be offered.
 All offers shall be tendered by the Human Resources Department.
 Offers made for faculty positions shall include a copy of the current collective bargaining Agreement. - 2.
 If a candidate is given an offer of employment with the College and turns it down, or is otherwise not willing or able to fill the position, the hiring manager and/or the Vice President or the President may consider offering employment to one of the other candidates in the pool of candidates initially interviewed by the hiring manager.
-If no such candidates are available, the search will be re-opened. - I. Selection and Appointment of the College President. - 1.
+If no such candidates are available, the search will be re-opened. - J. Selection and Appointment of the College President - 1.
 Joint effort of the most critical kind must be taken when the College needs to choose a new president.
 The selection of a chief administrative officer should follow upon cooperative search by the Board of Trustees and the faculty, and such other persons as the Board of Trustees determines to be appropriate, taking into consideration the opinions of others who are appropriately interested. - 2.
-When the Board of Trustees conducts a search for a new College president, the Faculty Senate shall be permitted to appoint at least three faculty members to participate in the search process.

-J. Selection and Appointment of Adjunct Faculty
+When the Board of Trustees conducts a search for a new College president, the Faculty Senate shall be permitted to appoint at least three faculty members to participate in the search process. - K. Selection and Appointment of Adjunct Faculty

 The parties recognize that adjunct faculty are not members of the bargaining unit.
 However, because adjunct faculty work closely with the program or department faculty and program or department Chairs, adjunct faculty assignments shall be made with advice from the program or department Chairs of the academic division in which the adjunct will be assigned.
-If an adjunct is assigned over the written objection of the Chair, the reasons shall be communicated to the Chair in writing.
+The adjunct appointee credentials must be consistent with the posting requirements.
+If an adjunct is assigned over the written objection of the Chair, the reasons shall be communicated to the Chair.